sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging_sage_library.rst

-The alternative is to consider the use of symbolics by **sagemath-coding** merely as something that provides some extra features ... which will only be working if the user also has installed **sagemath-symbolics**.
+The alternative is to consider the use of symbolics by **sagemath-coding** merely as something that provides some extra features, which will only be working if the user also has installed **sagemath-symbolics**.

 *Declaring optional run-time dependencies:* It is possible to declare